Technolgap/technolgap-website/README.md

 5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 Hopefully, you can see the latest version

 ## Contribution
+When contributing to this repository, please check the `Issues` tab before opening new issues.
+If there's task you want to do that involves fixing a bug or refactoring, then feel free to open an issue.
+Otherwise, please discuss with the Technolgap executive team before.

 1. Find issue(s) to work on and assign yourself to them.

 2. Create a new branch with the following command (or use Github GUI):